Hexastack/hexabot-wordpress-live-chat-widget/hexabot/readme.txt

 == Frequently Asked Questions ==

-= What is the Hexabot widget URL? =
-The widget URL points to the Hexabot chat widget script that will be embedded on your site.
-By default, it loads from a CDN.

 = How do I configure the chat widget settings? =
 After activating the plugin, navigate to **Settings > Hexabot Chat Widget** in your WordPress dashboard.
 Here, you can configure the widget URL, API URL, channel, and token.